adnanebnz/algeria-eats-old/README.md

 ## TODO

--   add discounts
 -   ADMIN DASHBOARD
 -   ADD BUTTONS RETOUR A L'ACCEUIL IN DASHBOARDS and a button to go to the other dashboard
 -   ADD AFFECTED LIVRAISONS PAGE FOR DELIVERYMAN
--   STYLE PROFILE PAGE
--   STYLE EMAILS
--   Build the last pages (A propos de nous, terms et conditions, confidentionalité)
--   think about how to make a price for the livraison
 -   NOTIFY USER when the traetement of his order is done and for delivery too

 ORDER STATUSES: